fehlhabers/teashaped.dev/content/blog/escape-the-tutorial-loop/post.md

 Now reflect on this.

 Do you know how to work with containers?
 Can you build one and can you run it locally?
-If not, then it might be good to take a step back and do step 2 with the precondition instead!
+If not, then maybe a good first step is to do something with containers?
+Maybe create a "Hello World" container?

 #### 2. Create a lab environment
 You now have an idea how the technology is used and it's time to just start experimenting.
 Setting up an environment